That the League be called “Eccles and District Bowling League”.

 Each League fixture will be numbered.
 The fixture number will be repeated in each Division.
 No player shall be allowed to play in more than one match having the same fixture number.
 This rule applies even if the fixtures are played on different days.

-Any player for a Club which runs more than one team in the League cannot play in a lower Division for the last 4 League matches of the current season, unless he has played in at least 7 previous matches for the lower Division team in the same season.
+Any player for a Club which runs more than one team in the League cannot play in a lower Division for the last 4 League matches of the current season, unless they have played in at least 7 previous matches for the lower Division team in the same season.

 Before the match the team captain shall allocate each player’s scorecard a number from 1 to 10 and this shall determine the order of play.
 Games shall be between players with the same number and players/numbers may not subsequently be interchanged.